PX4/PX4-user_guide/en/assembly/quick_start_pixhawk4_mini.md

 ## Power
+The Power Management Board (PMB) serves the purpose of a power module as well as a power distribution board.
+In addition to providing regulated power to *Pixhawk 4 Mini* and the ESCs, it sends information to the autopilot about the battery’s voltage and current draw.

-Connect the output of the *Power Management Board* (PMB) that comes with the kit to the **POWER** port of the *Pixhawk 4 Mini* using a 6-wire cable.
+Connect the output of the PMB that comes with the kit to the **POWER** port of the *Pixhawk 4 Mini* using a 6-wire cable.
 The connections of the PMB, including power supply and signal connections to the ESCs and servos, are explained in the image below.

 ![Pixhawk 4 - Power Management Board](../../assets/flight_controller/pixhawk4mini/pixhawk4mini_power_management.png)
-Below are the pinouts for the PMB.
+> **Note** The image above only shows the connection of a single ESC and a single servo.
+Connect the remaining ESCs and servos similarly.

 Pin(s) or Connector | Function
 --- | ---
-B+ | connect to ESC B+ to power the ESC
+B+ | Connect to ESC B+ to power the ESC
-GND | connect to ESC Ground
+GND | Connect to ESC Ground
 PWR | JST-GH 6-pin Connector, 5V 3A output<br> connect to *Pixhawk 4 Mini* POWER
 BAT | Power Input, connect to 2~12s LiPo Battery